KatharineME/FASTQ.jl/README.md

 ### Prepare environment

+#### 1.
 ```
 git clone https://github.com/KatharineME/Fastq.jl
 brew install fastqc kallisto samtools bcftools
 pip install multiqc
-# Unzip programs in Fastq.jl/tool/ and link their exectuables to your usr/local/bin/
 ```

+#### 2.Unzip programs in Fastq.jl/tool/ and link their exectuables to your usr/local/bin/

-If the zipped programs in `tool/` fail, do this to install fastp, minimap2, and STAR.
+If programs in `tool/` fail, do this to install fastp, minimap2, and STAR.

 Compile fastp from source